A couple enjoying their kaiseki dinner in a traditional Japanese ryokan.

 Tatami mat floor, a low table and a legless chair, and Kristine dressed in a yukata, enjoying her ryokan stay.

 • The check-in process is usually very easy.
 The typical check-in times are around 3-4 pm, and we suggest arriving at these times so that you have enough time to relax and enjoy the hot baths before dinner.
 Your ryokan attendant will greet you, offer you a cup of green tea, accompany you to your room and explain some of the house rules such as meal times and opening hours of the hot tubs.
-Should you have any questions or requests about your stay, don’t hesitate to ask him/her – even if it means using Google translate 😊
+Should you have any questions or requests about your stay, don’t hesitate to ask him/her – even if it means using Google translate, like we did 😊

 • Slippers (provided by ryokan) are worn inside a ryokan.
 Leave your shoes in the entryway (lobby) and change for the slippers.
 However, don’t walk on tatami mats inside your room in them.